 CREATIVE PRACTITIONER

-Ali has successfully won awards from the British Council, Arts Council England, Essex Cultural Diversity Project and Essex County Council.
+Nabil has successfully won awards from Cambridge Univeristy, the British Council, Arts Council England, Essex Cultural Diversity Project and Essex County Council.
 He was awarded a Collectors Group Award in Colchester for a research trip to FCT/IEM/NOVA in Lisbon to work with international experts and professors on paint systems.
 This led to exhibitions that were part of Europe for Culture celebrations and Dyes in History and Archeology international conference.
-He is currently an artist in residence at Cambridge University Botanic Garden for 1 year.
+He initiated an artist residency at Cambridge University Botanic Garden for 1 year.

 He is a visiting tutor at the University of Cambridge teaching Faculty of History students and is known throughout the Art Conservation industry with insight into organic dyes and paint.
 He has delivered many creative projects across England and overseas and was selected by an international committee to exhibit at the Florence Biennale in Italy.
 Celebrated workshops taught at the Cambridge University Botanic Gardens, the Ferens Art Gallery, Firstsite Gallery, the Fitzwilliam Museum, the Radcliffe Observatory Quarter – University of Oxford, the Royal Drawing School formally known as the Princes Drawing School and the International school Lycee Francais Charles Lepierre in Lisbon.